airswap/airswap-about/technology/delegate.md

 ## Swaps

-As a counterparty, query logs or subscribe to `SetRule` and `UnsetRule` events for pricing information.
-With price in hand, create and sign an order at any time and then call `swap` on the Delegate contract.
+To trade with Delegate, query event logs `SetRule` and `UnsetRule` for pricing information.
+With price in hand, create and sign an order at any time and call `swap` on the Delegate contract.
 Upon success, Delegate emits a `DelegateSwap` event.

 ```typescript
   function swap(